D

 decamp (verb)

 Depart suddenly or secretly, especially to relocate one's business or household in another area.
-(OD)
+(NOA)

 To depart suddenly; abscond.
 (MW)